Reviewed by Patrick Foot, Senior Financial Writer.

 ETF trading is the act of speculating on an exchange traded fund, an instrument that tracks a basket of underlying assets – whether that’s shares, commodities or currencies.

 When you buy a share of an ETF, you’ll be getting exposure to a wide range of assets from one single position – either physical assets or instruments that mimic the returns of a market.
 When you trade an ETF, you’ll get the same exposure but without owning the shares – you’re simply placing a bet on whether the price of an ETF will rise or fall in value.

 How does ETF trading work?

 ETFs trading works by tracking the price of an ETF, which in itself will replicate the returns of the underlying asset (or assets) they contain.
 Like shares, ETFs are bought and sold on stock exchanges – this means the price of an ETF fluctuates throughout the day.

 How to trade ETFs

-- Learn how to trade CFDs
+- Learn how to use spread bets and trade CFDs

 - Create an account with City Index